 Probiotics have shown effectiveness for treatment and prevention of viral infections, as well as a supportive role in enhancing immune response(1) and this will be discussed in more detail below.

-At present, during this current pandemic of COVID-19, no effective preventive and curative medicine is currently available.
-Subsequently, a healthy immune system is considered paramount and therapies addressing the immunopathology of the infection have become a major focus.
+With the recent COVID-19 pandemic , subsequently, a healthy immune system is considered paramount and therapies addressing the immunopathology of the infection have become a major focus.

 Human health is the outcome of a complex, interconnected network of interactions between microbes and their host(2) and there is a great deal of research which supports the view that the relationship between the host and gut microbiota is crucial for optimal health.